mindstorm38/portablemc/README.md

 ### Fix unsupported systems
 Some Mojang provided natives (.so, .dll, .dylib) might not be compatible with your system.
-To mitigate that, the launcher provides two arguments, `--exclude-lib` and `--include-lib` that can be provided multiples times each.
+To mitigate that, the launcher provides two arguments, `--exclude-lib` and `--include-bin` that can be provided multiples times each.

 With `--exclude-lib <artifact>[:[<version>][:<classifier>]]` you can exclude libraries (.jar) from the game's classpath (and so of the downloads).
 If a classifier is given, it will match